 During strong markets, anyone can make money.
-During weak markets, everyone gets hurt.
+And during weak markets, everyone tends to have losses.
 For the most part, all ships rise and fall with the tide, financial adviser or not.

-So what’s the point of having a financial adviser?
+So what's the point of having a financial adviser?
 You could certainly invest your own money just as easily.

 (I have my own answer to this question and it may surprise you.)